Savantford/foundry-weirdwizard/README.md

 If you want to report a bug or share feedback about the system, please join the [SotDL for Foundry VTT Discord](https://discord.com/invite/DUMfrUc) server and talk to us in the `#ww-feedback-requests` channel.
-I'm `Friend / Savantford` there, by the way!
+Feel free to talk to `Friend / Savantford` there, if you wish!

-For a comprehensive list of bug reports and feedback given, please check our [Notion's board](https://www.notion.so/gado-publishing/Foundry-s-Weird-Wizard-Issues-59094762fce441269199d10747e1c807) or the [Issues](https://github.com/Savantford/foundry-weirdwizard/issues) here in GitHub.
+You can check our [Issues](https://github.com/Savantford/foundry-weirdwizard/issues) for a list of existing bug reports and suggestions.
-The latter also has [Milestones](https://github.com/Savantford/foundry-weirdwizard/milestones).
+Issues are also grouped in [Milestones](https://github.com/Savantford/foundry-weirdwizard/milestones) in a more comprehensive manner.

 Thank you for all the reports and feedback!

+## Contributions

+This project was created and is currently maintained by @Savantford (Friend).

+However, contributions were done directly to the project by a few awesome contributors:
+- @mhilbrunner: Lots of stuff.
+Lots of stuff!
+- @SolarizedRed: Initial styling and Fonts selection.

+A huge thank you to all of them!

 ## Acknowledgments